 Get discounts and deals on your Sky Tower observation deck entry

-We always check 100% New Zealand owned bookme for discount tickets before we participate in any activities.
-In an effort to always offer the highest possible discount, they frequently feature different discounts depending on the day and time you choose for your activity.
+We always check 100% New Zealand owned bookme for discounts before we visit any venues or participate in activities.
+They frequently feature different discounts depending on the day and time you choose for your activity.

 Some of the more famous people to give it a go include Beyonce, Tom Cruise, and the members of the band One Direction.